- Last updated:

 Tracey was appointed CEO of Screen Queensland in 2014 following 10 years in Los Angeles undertaking senior roles at Ausfilm including that of Executive Vice President of International Production.

-Local artist Nicole Voevodin-Cash has more than 25 years' experience as a practicing artist and sculptor.
+Local artist Nicole Voevodin-Cash has more than 25 years' + experience as a practicing artist, sculptor and designer.
 Nicole's underpinning thesis is 'interaction' as a sculptural strategy with an emphasis on socially engaged and enlivened spaces/places.

 Amy is a local visual artist (painter) and has been practising for over 20 years.
 She has exhibited around the country in solo and group shows at Special Group Studios and Depot Gallery in Sydney, Noosa Regional Gallery, University of Sunshine Coast Art Gallery, Toowoomba Regional Gallery and Walcha Gallery of Art.